 Tamborine Mountain College is recognised by its uniform which was originally designed in 1995 by Mrs Maureen Nicholls, wife of our late Foundation Principal.

-- Prep, Years One and Two will wear the TMC sports uniform with a full brim soft green hat for every day.
+- Prep, Years One and Two wear the TMC sports uniform with a full brim soft green hat for every day.
 The sports uniform bears the colour of the House that the student is in – Gold for Nicholls, Red for Walton, Blue for Kyle.

 - Years Three, Four, Five and Six – TMC formal uniform and Akubra with green jumper for winter.
 Boys have the option of shorts or trousers.